konrad-skowron/najwyzszy-gear/README.md

-# Najwyzszy-Gear
+# Najwyższy Gear

-Just an old highschool project.
+Just an old highschool website project.
 Downolad whole folder and open **index.html** in a browser.